GabrieleTronchin/Sample.DDD.GraphQL.API/README.md

       return result.AsQueryable();
   }

-Where All is the name of the entity on graphQL
+Where All is the name of the entity in GraphQL.

 ```graphql
 {